 Of course there are far faster business broadband solutions out there if you can get them.
-Virgin Media is the most obvious alternative for faster speeds as it is available to around 60% of the country.
+Virgin Media Business is the most obvious alternative for faster speeds as it is available to around two-thirds of the country.
 Meanwhile dozens of smaller providers, including Hyperoptic, while less readily available will offer businesses even faster speeds should they both desire and be appropriately situated.

 Vodafone Business calling packages and line rental

 Line rental is included in the overall price you will be paying with Vodafone Business broadband.
 However, on top of that, you can add on a calling package that most suits your business.
-These include free evening and weekend call, free anytime UK calls and something called International 300, with which you can make free or discounted calls to certain countries.
+These include free evening and weekend calls, free anytime UK calls and something called International 300, with which you can make free or discounted calls to certain countries.

 On top of that you can add a whole host of calling and/or support features.
 Things like Voicemail, ring back when free, business caller display, call management and so on, as well as Support Plus and Premier Support for those businesses where faults on your line could carry dire financial consequences.

 Is Vodafone Business broadband fast enough for your needs?

 Vodafone won't sell you ADSL with speeds up to 17Mbps downloads and up to 1Mbps uploads, as many other providers still do.
 And ultimately, while these options may be enough for sole traders, or for small businesses with only one or two employees, they simply aren't fast enough for serious businesses, especially if said business has some digital or online component.